bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 ## Alerts versus toasts

 In some cases you may need just a simple alert style message (i.e. cookie usage notifications, etc.).
-In these cases is is usually better to use an fixed position alert instead of a toast, by applying a few Bootstrap [utility classes](/docs/reference/utility-classes) and a small bit of custom styling on a [`<b-alert>`](/docs/components/alert) component:
+In these cases it is usually better to use an fixed position alert instead of a toast, by applying a few Bootstrap [utility classes](/docs/reference/utility-classes) and a small bit of custom styling on a [`<b-alert>`](/docs/components/alert) component: